Honeyjar1000/AutoLabelToolkit/README.md

   <img src="pics/datasets.png" alt="alt text">
 </p>

-To manually label fruit_small, make sure the right folder is set in config.yaml
+To manually label fruit_small, make sure the right folder is set in src/config.yaml
 ```
 unlabeled_folder: "fruit_small"
 ```

 Also define the classes and associated bbox color.

-Now we are all set to manually label:
+Now cd into src `cd src` and we are all set to manually label:

 ```bash
 python label_images.py